Scroll Top

 Objective: Improve the ecological integrity of the Cuero y Salado Wildlife Refuge by addressing key threats to conservation targets through the implementation of a coastal connectivity model and effective governance starting in 2024.

-- To strengthen marine monitoring in the CMPA, six technical staff members were certified at various diving levels by the Tela Divers Center.
+• Six technical staff members were certified at various diving levels by the Tela Divers Center to strengthen marine monitoring in the protected area.

 Mangrove reforestation in the Cuero y Salado Wildlife Refuge by FUCSA and community members.